isomorphisms/economics/README.md

 The Romans also began their legal history with a body of laws regu- lating credit.
 This, too, was forced by a crisis characterized by excessive debt.
-The famous semitraditional Twelve Tables, dating from around
+The famous semitraditional Twelve Tables, dating from around 450
+B
+.
+C
+., insofar as they deal with credit, resembled the Code of Ham- murabi more than they did the laws of Solon.
+Interest on loans was limited to no more than 8
+1
+⁄
+3
+% per annum.
+Higher than legal interest was penal- ized by fourfold damages.
+Personal slavery for debt was permitted, but the physical well-being of the slave was protected.
+These three examples from the earliest days of historical Babylonia, Greece, and Rome are enough to support the conclusion that credit at interest was widespread enough to create major political problems before the emergence of written history.
+The entire 5,000-year span of written history, however, is equal to only about one-half of one percent of the duration of human life on this planet.
+People had plenty of time to learn a lot about credit and interest before they began to write it down.
+Moving forward in time, we note that the Capitularies of Charlemagne, circa 800
+A
+.
+D
+., also dealt with credit.
+They flatly forbade all incre ments on loans.
+The sin of usury, and the desire for legal exceptions, provoked major theological and legal controversies for more than a thousand years of the Middle Ages.
+After the Reformation had justified the charging of interest in northern Europe, the interest rate controversy was taken up by economists, financiers, and politicians, usually in terms of laissez faire versus state control.
+England eventually followed Solon and abandoned all fixed legal limits on the rate of interest.
+The states of the United States in their usury laws set fixed maximum rates of interest and in this respect continued the legal traditions of Hammurabi and Rome.